wirshingh/MITObim-Assemble-nuclear-rDNA-18S-and-28S-from-genomic-data-in-loop/README.md

 ## Convert trimmed reads into interleaved format using BBmap
 Link to BBmap site - https://sourceforge.net/projects/bbmap/
 ### File preparation
-The trimmed reads file names must end in "_R1_PE_trimmed.fastq.gz" and "_R2_PE_trimmed.fastq.gz" for the forward and reverse reads (R1 and R2) for these scripts to work.
-The scripts will utilize whatever text is in front of either "_R1(orR2)_PE_trimmed.fastq.gz" as the sample name.
-If your trimmed reads file names end with different text, the job file may also be modified accordingly.
+The trimmed reads file names must end in "_R1_PE_trimmed.fastq.gz" and "_R2_PE_trimmed.fastq.gz" for the forward and reverse reads (R1 and R2) for the script to work.
+The script will utilize whatever text is in front of either "_R1(orR2)_PE_trimmed.fastq.gz" as the sample name.
+Alternatively, if your trimmed reads file names end with different text, the job file may also be modified accordingly.

 ### Run BBmap on Hydra
+Before running the script, enter the full path to the trimmed sequences after "SAMPLEDIR_TRM=" in the job file below.
-After verifying your trimmed reads file names end with the appropriate text, save the job file below as "bbmap_interleaved.job" and run the job below on Hydra (qsub bbmap_interleaved.job) in the same directory as the trimmed reads files.
+Verify that your trimmed reads file names end with the appropriate text, save the job file below as "bbmap_interleaved.job", and run the job below on Hydra (qsub bbmap_interleaved.job).

 When complete, the interleaved sequence files will be in a directory called "interleaved_sequences".